JoelChan13/mildew-detector/README.md

 Output activation functions are crucial in machine learning and deep neural networks as they determine how the model's predictions are scaled and interpreted.
 For classification tasks, the choice of activation function impacts the model's ability to output probabilities and make accurate predictions.

 Softmax is used in multiclass classification problems.
-It converts raw scores (logits) into probabilities by exponentiating the scores and normalizing them so that they sum to 1.
+It converts raw scores (logits) into probabilities by exponentiating the scores and normalising them so that they sum to 1.
 This makes it ideal for distinguishing between multiple classes, as it provides a probability distribution across all classes, helping the model to choose the most likely class.
-Softmax also ensures that the outputs are normalized, which can stabilize training and improve performance in complex classification tasks.
+Softmax also ensures that the outputs are normalised, which can stabilize training and improve performance in complex classification tasks.

 Sigmoid, on the other hand, is used in binary classification.
 It outputs probabilities between 0 and 1 for a single class, making it suitable for problems where each instance belongs to only one of two classes.
 However, in a multiclass setting, using sigmoid would require a separate output neuron for each class, each producing an independent probability, which may not effectively capture the mutual exclusivity of the classes.